avikaprasad22/GeneScope/navigation/career.md

       <h2 class="text-2xl font-semibold mb-3"> What is Biotechnology?</h2>
       <p class="mb-4 text-sm leading-relaxed">
       Biotechnology is a rapidly growing field that applies biology and technology to improve healthcare, agriculture, and environmental sustainability.
 From gene editing (like CRISPR) to vaccine development, biotech is changing our world.<br><br>
+      Biotechnology stands at the forefront of scientific advancement, blending biology, chemistry, engineering, and data science to push the boundaries of what is possible.
+Its applications are vast and continually expanding, promising a future where we can better understand life itself and apply that knowledge to improve the quality of life for people and the planet alike.<br><br>
       Careers range from lab researchers and pharmaceutical engineers to data scientists and regulatory analysts.
 Whether you're into coding, chemistry, or environmental science, there's a path for you in biotech.<br><br>
       🧠 Want to explore more?
 Here are some trusted resources to get started:
       <ul class="list-disc list-inside mt-2 text-teal-700">